smrt28/hispixel/README.md

 # Version 2.0.0

-By default alt-q, alt-w, alt-e, alt-r shitch between the terminal workspaces.
-Until today, I have always kept maximized terminals open in several workspaces.
 Since 2.0.0 hispixel has got the workspaces.
+By default alt-q, alt-w, alt-e, alt-r switch between the terminal workspaces.

 ![This is an image](https://smrt28.cz/q-axe.png)
 ![This is an image](https://smrt28.cz/r-axe.png)